JouleCai/geospacelab/README.md

 More detailed instroduction to work with the anaconda environment can be found [here](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#),

 ### 2. Required dependencies
-The current release requires pre-installation for some dependencies.
+The current release requires a pre-installation for several dependencies.
 If you are in an annaconda virtual environment, install the dependencies using the commands below:

 ```shell
 pip install toml